Zo nationalism: Colonial era and partition

 Zo history in the colonial period involves shifting British strategies in the Chin-Lushai hills.
 Initially the British consolidated scattered tribal lands into frontier districts (the Chin Hills and the Lushai Hills) and directly administered them under separate colonial governments.
 This separation was partly intentional: the British viewed these highland tribes as "rebellious," and it suited colonial control to treat the Chin (Burma) and Lushai (Assam/India) hills differently.
 British officers occasionally debated merging them, but in practice the two regions developed under distinct bureaucracies and missionary societies.
 Notably, in 1953 – just before Burma’s independence – the main Baptist church associations of the Chin Hills (Tedim, Falam, Hakha) voluntarily renamed themselves the Zomi Baptist Convention, formally adopting "Zomi" (‘Zo people’) as a collective national name.
 This was a cultural gesture toward unity, but no corresponding political unit was formed.

-When the British left, the Zo peoples were immediately split among new states.
+Following the end of British colonial rule, Zo-inhabited areas became divided among new states.
 In 1947 India gained independence and later Mizoram was carved out of Assam; in 1948 Burma (Myanmar) became independent with Chin State; and in 1971 Bangladesh emerged.
-Thus the Zo were "left without any independent sovereign entity" – one historian notes that different Zo tribes "had settled in and fell under different administrative jurisdictions in three countries" after decolonization.
+As a result, Zo communities came to live under different administrative jurisdictions across India, Myanmar, and Bangladesh.
+One historian notes that different Zo tribes "had settled in and fell under different administrative jurisdictions in three countries" after decolonization.
 This partition of their population is a constant reference point for Zo nationalists.
 Modern commentators emphasize that the Zo were not given a single homeland by these events, leading to the feeling that arbitrary borders cut through one people.